odd2022/ALTEGRAD-2024-2025---Generating-Graphs-with-Specified-Properties/README.md

-in developing new graph generative models, and most of the proposed models typically fall into one of the following five families of models: (1) Auto-Regressive models; (2) Variational Autoencoders; (3) Generative Adversarial Networks; (4) Normalizing Flows; and (5) Diffusion models [Zhu et al., 2022, Guo and Zhao, 2023].
+in developing new graph generative models, and most of the proposed models typically fall into one of the following five families of models: (1) Auto-Regressive models; (2) Variational Autoencoders; (3) Generative Adversarial Networks; (4) Normalizing Flows; and (5) Diffusion models.
 These models can capture the complex structural and semantic information of graphs.
 In this challenge, given a text query that describes some properties of the structure of the graph, you need to generate the graph corresponding to the description.
 The pipeline to deal with this task can be achieved by training a latent diffusion for conditional graph generation

-We mainly used the baseline of the project given by the teachers which was [Evdaimon et al., 2024].
+We based our code on the baseline given for this project given by the teachers which was [Evdaimon et al., 2024](https://arxiv.org/pdf/2403.01535)